 The evaluation will draw on mixed-methods, using qualitative methods (e.g. participatory rural appraisal) in combination with counterfactual analysis, depending on the existence of reliable control group data from the project's baseline and end-line surveys.
 In addition to primary data collected by the evaluators and secondary national data, both interim and final evaluations will draw on the monitoring reports and activities prepared by project staff.
 Careful attention will be paid to the disaggregation of data, results and outcomes by gender.
 The interim evaluation will be undertaken when delivery reaches 50% of the initial total budget and/or mid-point of scheduled project duration.
 The independent Terminal Evaluation will be launched within six months prior to the actual completion date of the project.
-The budgeted M&E plan is presented in Table 17 below.
+The budgeted M&E plan is presented in the table below.

-Table 17 - Budgeted M&E Plan
+Table 17 - Detailed budgeted M&E Plan and utilization of IE fees